 Leadership Structure.
-IAC's business and affairs are overseen by its board of directors, which currently has twelve members.
-There are three management representatives on IAC's board of directors and, of the nine remaining current directors, eight are independent.
-IAC's board of directors has standing Audit, Compensation and Human Resources and Nominating Committees, each comprised solely of independent directors, as well as an Executive Committee.
-For more information regarding director independence and committees of IAC's board of directors, see the discussion under Director Independence and Board of Directors and Board Committees below.
+IAC's business and affairs are overseen by its Board, which currently has eleven members.
+There are three management representatives on IAC's Board and, of the eight remaining current directors, seven are independent.
+IAC's Board has standing Audit, Compensation and Human Capital, and Nominating Committees, each comprised solely of independent directors, as well as an Executive Committee.
+For more information regarding director independence and committees of IAC's Board, see the discussion under Director Independence and Board of Directors and Board Committees below.
 All of IAC's directors play an active role in board matters, are encouraged to communicate among themselves and directly with IAC's Chairman and Senior Executive and Chief Executive Officer and have full access to IAC management at all times.
 IAC's independent directors meet in scheduled executive sessions without IAC management present at least twice a year and may schedule additional meetings as they deem appropriate.
-IAC's board of directors does not have a lead independent director or any other formally appointed leader for these sessions.
-The independent membership of the Audit, Compensation and Human Resources and Nominating Committees ensures that directors with no ties to IAC management are charged with oversight for all financial reporting and executive compensation related decisions made by IAC management, as well as for recommending candidates for board membership.
-At each regularly scheduled board meeting, the Chairperson of each of these committees (as and if applicable) provides the full board with an update of all significant matters discussed, reviewed, considered and/or approved by the relevant committee since the last regularly scheduled board meeting.
+IAC's Board does not have a lead independent director or any other formally appointed leader for these sessions.
+The independent membership of the Audit, Compensation and Human Capital, and Nominating Committees ensures that directors with no ties to IAC management are charged with oversight for all financial reporting and executive compensation related decisions made by IAC management, as well as for recommending candidates for board membership.
+At each regularly scheduled board meeting, the Chairperson of each of these committees (and, if applicable) provides the full IAC Board with an update of all significant matters discussed, reviewed, considered and/or approved by the relevant committee since the last regularly scheduled board meeting.